Manned Orbiting Laboratory: Training

-MOL astronauts only knew of the cover story that the program would be a space laboratory for military experiments, and did not learn of the reconnaissance role until after selection; they were advised to resign if they disliked the classified aspect.
+Many MOL astronauts had hoped since childhood to travel into space.
+They only knew of the cover story that the program would be a space laboratory for military experiments, and did not learn of the reconnaissance role until after selection; they were advised to resign if they disliked the classified aspect.
 They received security clearances and were introduced to Sensitive Compartmented Information such as Dorian, Gambit, Talent (intelligence obtained from spy plane overflights) and Keyhole (intelligence obtained from satellites).
 Truly was amazed to learn that his country had not one but "two space programs: the public, what the public knew and [NASA] astronauts and all that jazz, and then this other world of capability that didn't exist".

 Phase I of crew training was a two-month introduction to the MOL program in the form of a series of briefings from NASA and the contractors.
 Phase II lasted for five months, and was conducted at the ARPS, where the astronauts were given technical training on the MOL vehicles and their operation procedures.
-This training was conducted in classrooms, in training flights, and in sessions on the T-27 space flight simulator.
+This training was conducted in classrooms, training flights, and sessions on the T-27 space flight simulator.
 Phase III was continuous training on the MOL systems and providing crew input to them.
 The pilots spent most of their time in this phase.
 Phase IV was training for specific missions.

 Simulators were developed for each of the different MOL systems: Laboratory Module Simulator, Mission Payload Simulator, and Gemini B Procedures Simulator.
 Zero-G training was conducted in a Boeing C-135 Stratolifter reduced-gravity aircraft.
 A Flotation-Egress trainer allowed the astronauts to prepare for a splashdown and the possibility of the spacecraft sinking.
-NASA had pioneered neutral buoyancy simulation as a training aid to simulate the space environment.
+NASA had pioneered neutral buoyancy simulation as a training aid.
 The pilots were given scuba diving training at the U.S. Navy Underwater Swimmers School in Key West, Florida.
-Training was then conducted on a General Electric simulator on Buck Island, near St. Thomas in the U.S. Virgin Islands.
+Training was then conducted on a General Electric simulator on Buck Island, near Saint Thomas, U.S. Virgin Islands.
 Water survival training was conducted at the USAF Sea Survival School at Homestead Air Force Base in Florida, and jungle survival training at the Tropical Survival School at Howard Air Force Base in the Panama Canal Zone.
 In July 1967, the pilots underwent training at the National Photographic Interpretation Center (NPIC) in Washington, D.C.